 Murtis, paintings and sculptures of Gandabherunda are very rare, and those that are known to exist are primarily found in Andhra Pradesh, Karnataka and Tamil Nadu.
 A Deity of Gandabherunda is worshipped at Sri Yadagiri Yadagiri Gutta (Pancha Narasimha Kshetram) near Hyderabad in Andhra Pradesh, and there is a murti of Gandabherunda at Balligavi town in Karnataka.

-At the Thanjvur Sarabheshwarar temple, the Utsava Moorthy draws a large crowd of worshippers.
-This distinctive murti of Sarabheshwarar is panchaloha, having the face of a lion, nose of an eagle, body of a human, two huge wings representing Soolini Durga and Pratyankara Devi, eight legs, four arms carrying fire, rope, axe and deer respectively, fingers with sharp nails, and holding Sri Narasimha firmly with his front legs.
+At the Thanjvur Sharabheshwarar temple, the Utsava Moorthy draws a large crowd of worshippers.
+This distinctive murti of Sharabheshwarar is panchaloha, having the face of a lion, nose of an eagle, body of a human, two huge wings representing Soolini Durga and Pratyankara Devi, eight legs, four arms carrying fire, rope, axe and deer respectively, fingers with sharp nails, and holding Sri Narasimha firmly with his front legs.
 Narasimha is depicted fighting to free Himself from this grip using His legs, with two of His hands folded in prayer.

-According to the Kamikagama (Sthapatya Veda) , the body of Sarabha should be that of a bird of golden hue, having two uplifted wings, two red eyes, four lion-like legs resting on the ground and four others with sharp claws lifted upward, and a tail, and a man-like head with the face of a lion, wearing kirita-mukuta over his head.
-There should also be side tusks, and with a terrific appearance on the whole, Sarabha is to be shown carrying Nrsimha with two of His legs.
+According to the Kamikagama (Sthapatya Veda) , the body of Sharabha should be that of a bird of golden hue, having two uplifted wings, two red eyes, four lion-like legs resting on the ground and four others with sharp claws lifted upward, and a tail, and a man-like head with the face of a lion, wearing kirita-mukuta over his head.
+There should also be side tusks, and with a terrific appearance on the whole, Sharabha is to be shown carrying Narasimha with two of His legs.
 The figures of Narasimhadev should be in ordinary human form, with the hands held in anjali pose.